 - It reduces the risk of being left without any income.
-If you’re laid off or one source of income drops, you have other sources to help you get by.
+If one source of income drops, you have other sources to help you get by.
 Especially in home business, which has an ebb and flow, you can offset the dry spells by having another source of income.

-- It helps you avoid boredom in work by having different things to do every day.
+- It helps you avoid boredom at work by giving you different things to do every day.

 - You can create income streams based on your interests, talents, and passions.

-Of course, there are a few challenges with multiple income streams.
+Of course, there are also some challenges with having multiple income streams:

 - It’s difficult to keep on top of all tasks that need to be done for every income stream.

-- The start-up time for each income stream is time and energy consuming.
+- The start-up process for each income stream can be time- and energy-consuming.

-Even with the challenges, the benefits outweigh the potential problems, especially if you build additional income related your existing home business.
-Here are tips to adding more income streams to your home business.
+Even with the challenges, the benefits outweigh the potential problems, especially if you build additional income related to your existing home business.
+Here are some steps that will help you add more income streams to your home business.

-1. Take out a piece of paper and write your main business product or service in the middle to start a mindmap.
-If you’re a virtual assistant, you’d write VA in the middle of the paper.
+One way to start is by creating a mind map.
+Take out a piece of paper and write your main business product or service in the middle to start a mind map.

-2. Create four spokes titled “Products,” “Services,” “Advertising/Affiliate,” and “Other” off of your main product or service.
+Next, create four spokes coming out of the middle, titled “products,” “services,” “advertising/affiliate,” and “other” off of your main product or service.
 These are categories of types of income you can potentially generate off of your existing business.

-8. Drop an income stream if it isn’t working.
-You want to give your additional income streams the time and effort needed to get them running, but if they don’t start generating income or if you hate it, drop it.
+You want to give your additional income streams the time and effort needed to get them running, but if they don’t start generating income, or if you hate it, then drop them.